cztchoice/vimkey/README.md

 An addon that provide vim keybings to firefox.
 Like vimkeybindings you may know.

-This addon provide the follow key bindings.(J means shift + j, not CAPLOCKS k,etc.)
+This addon provide the follow key bindings.(J means shift + j, not CAPLOCKS j,etc.)

 j/k - scroll down/up
 h/l - previous/next tab